 Cabernet sauvignons and merlots are two wildly popular and well-established red wine varietals.
-So popular, in fact, they’re the number one and number two most-planted wine grape varietals in the world — over 840,000 acres for cabernet sauvignon and 657,300 acres for merlot.
+They’re so beloved that they rank as the two most-planted wine grape varietals globally — over 840,000 acres for cabernet sauvignon and 657,300 acres for merlot.

 However, if you’re like most people and don’t carry a sommelier certificate, it can be hard to distinguish between the two.
-Cabernet sauvignon and merlot share many similarities to the naked eye.
-Yet their sips can carry vast but subtle differences for the discerning tongue to untangle.
-(And to pair properly with a meal.)
+Cabernet sauvignon and merlot share many similarities to the naked eye, but their sips can carry vast, subtle differences for the discerning tongue to untangle.
+The two wines also have different food pairings despite their similarities.

 Cabernet Sauvignon Description

 Cabernet sauvignon hails from the legendary wine region of Bordeaux, France.
-Its grapes grow best in warmer, milder climates and can be found in nearly every wine-producing region in the world, from the mountain foothills of Chile to the golden groves of California to the outback vineyards of Australia.
+Its grapes grow best in warmer, milder climates.
+Vineyards grow them in nearly every wine-producing area of the world, from the mountain foothills of Chile to California’s golden groves to Australia’s outback vineyards.

-What distinguishes cabernet sauvignon from the almost-as-popular merlot — and other red wines at that?
+What distinguishes cabernet sauvignon from the almost-as-beloved merlot — and other red wines, for that matter?
 Explore the unique taste profile and composition of cabernet sauvignon below.